vlwu/Parkour-Hero/README.md

 **Leap, Dash, and Conquer – All Within Your Browser.**

 **Parkour Hero** is a fast-paced 2D platformer delivered as a sleek Chrome extension.
-It brings console-quality gameplay to your browser — no installs, no load screens, just pure, high-energy platforming available with a single click.
+It brings console-quality gameplay to your browser — pure, high-energy platforming available with a single click.

 ---